gSchool/DNA-release-2/03-Phase-2/05-devopsworkflow.md

 1. Identify the minimal set of metrics you need to measure progress, quality, and delivery, and automate them if possible
 1. Ensure a healthy culture that performs blame-free root cause analysis and correction when things inevitably don’t go to plan
 1. Infuse and support a continuous learning culture in your workforce
-1. Embrace change, don’t sacrifice good enough delivered today, for perfect that never comes
+1. Embrace change.
+Don’t sacrifice good enough delivered today, for perfect that never comes

 These are just a few things that can help.
 Based on your learning so far, and also on future lessons, many more should come to mind for you.